 Wayne Rooney: ‘For long periods in my career I was suffering inside’

-A new film about the Manchester United great is out this week.
+A new documentary about the Manchester United great is out this week

 Wayne Rooney has laid bare the issues with anger and mental health that punctuated his career.